simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 2 Azure.md

 22. Create a new  **client**  folder under `src/test/java/com/example`.
 Within this package create a new Java file called `AzureClientTests.java`.

 23. Alter the test class to include the `@SpringBootTest` annotation.
-Tell boot to run as a non-web application and activate the 'azure' profile like this:
+Tell boot to activate the 'azure' profile:
 ```
-@SpringBootTest(webEnvironment = SpringBootTest.WebEnvironment.NONE)
+@SpringBootTest
 @ActiveProfiles("azure")
 public class AzureClientTests {
     //...